 According to the isotherm analysis, the adsorption of silicic acid on the GA-type resin occurs via chemisorption.
 As shown in Equation (7), the gallic acid molecule becomes negatively charged upon deprotonation of the carboxyl group when the pH is above 4.44 and can be grafted onto anion-exchange resins through ion exchange.
 The surface of the grafted resin has outward facing hydroxyl groups that can interact with silicic acid molecules to form gallate–silicate complexes and attach silicic acid to the resin (see Equation (8)).

 Figure 6 shows the SEM images of the GA-type resin particles after adsorption of monosilicic acid (a) and polysilicic acid ((b) and (c)).
 The surfaces of the particles appear to be clean and smooth after the adsorption of monosilicic acid (a), while the surfaces of the particles appear to have a film-like material on them after the adsorption of polysilicic acid ((b) and (c)).
 The characteristic X-ray image of silicon (d) for the resin in photograph (a) shows the silicon was uniformly distributed, which suggested that monosilicic acid uniformly adsorbs on the surface of the resin.
 This fact is consistent with the hydroxyl groups on silicic acid or silicate ions interacting with the uniformly distributed hydroxyl groups on the surface of the resin to form silicon oxygen bonds (resin-O-Si-OH) to uniformly attach to the resin surface.
 However, the characteristic X-ray image of Si (e) for the resin in photograph (b) was non-uniform, which suggested that the silicic acid species (monomeric and polymeric) non-uniformly adsorbed on the resin.
 Small spherical silica particles congregated together to form a silica film on the surface of the resin (see (f)), which indicated that polysilicic acid or colloidal silica adsorbed on the resin.
-According to the isotherm model (Temkin model), silicic acid molecules or colloidal silica adsorbed on the resin and further combined by a dehydration condensation reaction to form a film-like silica cover on the resin (Figure S1, Supplementary material).
+According to the isotherm model (Temkin model), silicic acid molecules or colloidal silica adsorbed on the resin and further combined by a dehydration condensation reaction to form a film-like silica cover on the resin (Figure S1, online Supplementary material).